SNIR-NIMH/CATNIP/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-CATNIP is currently configured to run on any 64-bit Linux workstation or cluster.
-It can also be run on any Windows via a virtualization software, such as VirtualBox or VMWare Player.
+CATNIP is currently configured to run on a 64-bit Linux workstation or cluster.
+It can also be run on any Windows workstation via a virtualization software, such as VirtualBox or VMWare Player.
 We have tested CATNIP on Red Hat Enterprise Linux 7.9, CentOS 8, and Rocky Linux 9.

 CATNIP is primarily written in MATLAB, while parts (e.g., registration) of the pipeline are run via ANTs [[5]](#5) toolbox.
 Note that it is not required to have an active MATLAB license as all